By Victor Martins, FootballPredictions.NET, 10:15 22/08/2020

 A club known for producing the unpredictable on a regular basis, City had endured a couple of years further down the English football pyramid but were generally seen as a mid-table top-flight club.

 The investment by Sheikh Mansour, however, in 2008 transformed City overnight and their status within world football has continued to elevate ever since.

-With one of the world’s richest conglomerates backing them, Manchester City are not in debt.
-According to Deloitte’s Money League, Manchester City are the 6th richest club side in world football.
+With one of the world’s richest conglomerates backing them, Manchester City is not in debt.
+According to Deloitte’s Money League, Manchester City is the 6th richest club side in world football.

 What a Difference a Day Makes

 The scenes outside the Etihad Stadium in September 2008 as Manchester City was taken over by the Abu Dhabi investment group will live long in the memory for Citizens fans.

 Having endured a tough campaign in 2007/8, which started so brightly and faded so dramatically under Sven Goran Eriksson, City looked set for another season of mid-table obscurity.